CAMBODIA COUNTRY GUIDE

 Our full guide to buying real estate in Cambodia offers many more details about this topic.
 We also have a guide specifically about purchasing a condo in Phnom Penh.

-Private Equity and VC in Cambodia
+Private Equity in Cambodia

 Venture capital firms have operated here for over a decade.
 The industry is small yet constantly growing.